Rastrai/Openrastr-evolve/README.md

 2. Capability Registration
 3. Agent Spawning

 It is designed to work with Ollama-served LLMs and SLMs and to act as an orchestration layer for agent-based systems.
-It works well alongside tools such as Claude Code, Codex, OpenClaw, and other coding or execution agents.

 ## What It Does

 OpenRastr Evolve helps turn a natural-language goal into an executable AI workflow by: